hhu-bsinfo/dxram/doc/Architecture.md

 ### Compute tasks

 Tasks are submitted using the *MasterSlaveComputeService* and can be submitted either locally (if running on a peer) or to a remote peer.
 To write your own tasks, implement the *Task* interface.

 Multiple tasks can be aggregated to form a task script.
 A task script is a series of tasks executed in order.
 A number of common tasks that can be reused for many scripts are already available such as *PrintTask*, *EmptyTask*, *WaitTask* etc.

+Examples for task scripts that can be started from a DXRAM terminal are located in the sub-folder *script/compute*.

 ### Micro benchmarks

-The subpackage *bench* contains tasks used for benchmarking various components/services of DXRAM.
-Refer to the each task for a description and the available parameters.
-Furthermore, the subfolder *script/compute* contains task scripts that can be executed using the terminal (refer to the readme).
+The Java sub-package *bench* under the DXCompute package contains tasks used for benchmarking various components/services of DXRAM.
+Refer to each task for a description and the available parameters.
+Furthermore, the sub-folder *script/compute* contains task scripts that can be executed using the terminal (refer to the readme file there).

 # DXGraph